 But can birth control actually prevent endometrial cancer?

-Studies have shown, that using birth control pills for more than 10 years can reduce the occurrence of endometrial cancer by up to 50%.
+Studies have shown, that using birth control pills can reduce risk of endometrial cancer between 30-40%.
 This protection also continues for at least 10 years after a woman stops taking the birth control.
 Combination birth control pills contain both estrogen and progesterone, which decrease the risk of this type of cancer.

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.